Songs for the Philologists

 Songs for the Philologists is a collection of poems by E. V. Gordon and J. R. R. Tolkien as well as traditional songs.
 It is the rarest and most difficult to find Tolkien-related book.

+Context

+The professors of language E.V.
+Gordon and J. R. R. Tolkien formed a Viking Club at Leeds University in the 1920s.
+It read and discussed Old Icelandic texts, and less seriously invented and sang songs on pub evenings.
+The Leeds philologist Alaric Hall stated in 2015 that the tradition still continued in the department.

+Publication

-Originally a collection of typescripts compiled by Gordon in 1921–1926 for the students of the University of Leeds, it was given by A. H. Smith of University College London, a former student at Leeds, to a group of students to be printed privately in 1935 or 1936, and printed in 1936 with the impressum "Printed by G. Tillotson, A. H. Smith, B. Pattison and other members of the English Department, University College, London."
+A collection of typescripts was compiled by Gordon in 1921–1926 for the students of the University of Leeds.
+In 1935 or 1936, this was given by A. H. Smith of University College London, a former student at Leeds, to a group of students to be printed privately.
+It was printed in 1936 with the impressum "Printed by G. Tillotson, A. H. Smith, B. Pattison and other members of the English Department, University College, London."

 Since Smith had not asked permission of either Gordon or Tolkien, the printed booklets were not distributed.
-Most copies were destroyed in a fire, and only a few, perhaps around 14, survived.
+Most copies were destroyed in a fire started by a Second World War bomb, and only a few, perhaps around 14, survived.
 The book is accordingly "extremely rare", according to the University of Leeds, which has a copy.

+In 2014, the estate of Gordon's eldest daughter Bridget Mackenzie sold a group of manuscripts written by Tolkien and owned by Gordon, some of which are manuscript version of texts printed in Songs for the Philologists.